Suniljadaun/MultiThreadedCrawler/docs/decisions/ADR-006-execution-and-portfolio.md

 ## Consequences
 - Order, execution and position are always consistent with each other.
-- `portfolio.updated` is still published, so read models (e.g. a Redis cache in Phase 5) can react to it.
+- `portfolio.updated` is still published, so read models can react to it.
+(The Phase 5 cache ended up evicting in-process after commit instead, see ADR-004.)
 - If the portfolio is ever split into its own service, this becomes a saga; the events already exist for that.